AHRQ Publishing and Communications Guidelines

 Appendix 2-A. Application and System Development Requirements

 AHRQ uses a System Development Lifecycle (SDLC) framework that is consistent with the HHS Enterprise Lifecycle Framework (EPLC).
-This framework is the basis for implementation of the DSEL, conduct of development projects, and the Rational Unified Process (RUP)/Capability Maturity Model-based processes that support its implementation.
+This framework provides the basis for conducting application development projects using sound project management principles and industry best practices.
 The SDLC framework provides a disciplined approach that employs the following traditional project phases:

 - Requirements analysis.